JAlcocerT/JAlcocerT/content/blog/oss-paas.md

 ### Coolify

+With coolify, we can spin apps on servers veeery easily.

-Application could be any type of web application.
+> Application could be any type of **web application**.

 It **could be a static site**, a NodeJS application, a PHP application, etc.